RadioHead

 The transmitter buffer in symbols not data octets.

-Definition: RH_ASK.h:441
+Definition RH_ASK.h:441

 uint8_t _rxBuf[RH_ASK_MAX_PAYLOAD_LEN]